OneSignal/sdks/README.md

-OneSignal is a free email, sms, push notification, and in-app message service for mobile apps.
+OneSignal is a free email, sms, push notification, and in-app message service for apps & games.
 Our best-in-class SDKs and Plugins enable you to quickly integrate OneSignal into your application.

 | Platform                                                                                 | Getting Started Guide                                                                                     | Type         | SDK/Plugin Listing                                                                                                           |